Uni students, this is your step-by-step guide to becoming a teacher in a NSW public school

 If you're currently studying a non-teacher education course but are thinking about becoming a teacher, you will first need to decide what type of teacher you would like to become and what teacher education course you will need to complete.
 Note: Becoming a teacher of a high-demand subject area would increase your chances of employment in NSW public schools.

 - Complete teacher education studies at a recognised Australian teacher education institution.
 Your studies will need to meet the NSW Education Standards Authority (NESA) academic requirements for employment as a teacher.
-The Department has a number of programs on offer whereby university students get paid to study to become teachers of high-demand subject areas in high-demand locations
+The Department has a number of programs on offer whereby university students get paid to study to become teachers of high-demand subject areas in high-demand metropolitan or rural and remote locations

 - Apply for approval to teach in NSW public schools through the Graduate Recruitment Program

 - Get accredited by NSW Education Standards Authority (NESA)

 - Subscribe to our JobFeed email service and receive weekly updates on advertised teaching positions in NSW public schools.

 We have a number of programs available to support uni students wishing to teach in NSW public schools.
 You could get paid while you study and be guaranteed a permanent teaching position when you graduate with a:

 - Teacher Education Scholarship

 - Teacher Education Scholarship - Aboriginal

 - Great Teaching, Inspired Learning Internship